NFL stunner: Jags waive Fournette after failing to trade him

-The team waived running back Leonard Fournette on Monday, a stunning decision many outsiders view as the latest in a series of head scratchers that could help the franchise tank the season and get the No. 1 draft pick.
+The team waived running back Leonard Fournette on Monday, a stunning decision many outsiders view as the latest in a series of head-scratchers that could help the franchise get the No. 1 draft pick in April.

 “If that’s the case, then the realization is if that happens, then I’m not going to be here,” coach Doug Marrone said.
 “At the end of the day, if I don’t win enough games or do enough with this team, I don’t foresee me still being employed.
 I’m doing everything I can to make sure we have the best team to make sure we win football games.
 That’s as simple as I can be on it.”

+Coaches were ready to move on, but Coughlin wouldn’t do it.
+It was no coincidence that not long after Coughlin was fired last December, Fournette landed on the trading block.

-The Jaguars spent months trying to trade Fournette, the fourth overall pick in the 2017 NFL draft who’s coming off a career year.
-He was on the block during the NFL draft and again over the summer.
+General manager Dave Caldwell spent months trying to unload the player drafted fourth overall in 2017 — ahead of quarterbacks Patrick Mahomes and Deshaun Watson — even though he was coming off a career year.
+Fournette was on the block during the NFL draft and again over the summer.

 “We couldn’t get anything, a fifth, a sixth, anything,” Marrone said.

-So they dumped the 25-year-old former LSU star one day after trading former Pro Bowl defensive end Yannick Ngakoue to Minnesotain exchange for a second-round draft pick in 2021 and a conditional fifth-rounder in 2020.
+So they dumped the 25-year-old former LSU star one day after trading the 2017 Pro Bowl defensive end Yannick Ngakoue to Minnesotafor two draft picks.
 Jacksonville also traded Jalen Ramsey, fellow cornerback A.J.
-Bouye and defensive end Calais Campbell in the last 10 months.
+Bouye and defensive end Calais Campbell in the past 10 months.

+“I am excited about what will come next for myself,” Fournette said in a thank you message to Jacksonville posted on social media.
+“Wherever that may be, know that you will get a player who is focused, motivated, and ready to get to work.”

+The Jaguars have made it clear they’re trying to revamp what had become a fractured locker room, a setting partly blamed on Coughlin’s tyrannical ways and paying the wrong guys (Blake Bortles, Marqise Lee, Nick Foles).

 “It’s going to fall to me as to who those best players are,” Marrone said.
 “At the end of the day, I’ve got to be able to field a team that I believe gives us the best chance to win.
 That’s what my role is and that’s what I’m doing.”

-Still, no one expected Jacksonville to part ways with Fournette less than two weeks before the opener.
+Still, no one expected the Jags to part ways with Fournette less than two weeks before the opener.
+They did so partly because new coordinator Jay Gruden wants to use a multitude of backs in his West Coast system, different guys for different formations and attacks, and there was no need to pay Fournette that kind of money and be wondering how he would react if he wasn’t the man.

-He is due $4.17 million in guaranteed salary this season if someone claims him.
-If he clears waivers, he would become a free agent.
+He is due $4.17 million this season, a figure that was initially guaranteed.
+Any team that claims him would take on that salary.
+If he clears waivers — an unlikely scenario — he would become a free agent.

 Jacksonville voided all the remaining guarantees in his rookie deal in December 2018, so Fournette would need to file a grievance to get any money from the Jags in 2020.